magomimmo/modern-cljs/doc/tutorial-20.md

 ```

 But the `syntax.cljx` does not contain any syntax annotation.
 This
-means that it uses *pure clojure* code only.
-In such a case I would
+means that it uses *portable clojure* code only.
+In such a case I
-have prefered to use the [lein-cljsbuild crossover][] feature instead
+would have prefered to use the [lein-cljsbuild crossover][] feature
-of the `cljx` plugin.
-Eventually I'll take care of my prederences
+instead of the `cljx` plugin.
+Eventually I'll take care of my
-later.
-The good news is that we have nothing to modify in the
+preferences later.
+The good news is that we have nothing to modify in
-`syntax.cljx` source code.
+the `syntax.cljx` source code.

 That said, there are other little things that I would have configured
 differently.
 The `lein clean` command always delete by defalut the
 `target` directory.
 If we instruct the `cljx` builds to save the
-generated code under this directory, the `lein clean` code will delete
+generated code under the `target` directory, then the `lein clean`
-it without any other instruction or configuration.
-Let's edit the
+code will delete it without any other instruction or
-`cljx` builds as follows:
+configuration.
+Let's edit the `cljx` builds as follows:

 ```clj
 (defproject enfocus "2.0.0-SNAPSHOT"